-The Company has Nomination and Remuneration Committee (NRC) as required under the provisions of Section 178 of the Companies Act, 2013.
+The Company has constituted a Nomination and Remuneration Committee of Directors in compliance with provisions of Section 178 of the Companies Act, 2013.

 (i) Terms of Reference

 Brief terms of reference of Nomination and Remuneration Committee are as under:

 - Formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board a policy, relating to the remuneration of the directors, key managerial personnel and other employees; - Formulation of criteria for evaluation of Independent Directors and the Board; - Devising a policy on Board diversity; - Identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the Board their appointment and removal.